Mud-covered ATV rider at the summit of a steep, rocky incline, showcasing determination and skill in off-road riding.

 Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

-Tip #1: Maintain Momentum
+ATV Climbing Tips #1: Maintain Momentum

 ATV climbing steep hill with consistent power management

-When I was on a trail with friends, we approached a steep hill after an easy stretch.
+When I was on a trail with friends, we approached a steep rock climb after an easy stretch.
 In the middle of climbing a rocky hill, a friend slowed down too much and got their ATV stuck.
 By maintaining momentum and applying steady throttle, I kept moving and easily reached the top.
 That steady speed made all the difference in avoiding getting stuck.

 As you approach an uphill climb, maintaining momentum is critical.
 Here are a few power management ATV uphill tips to keep in mind: